FrankDev-327/yamd-game/README.md

 ## Test
 To be able to run some tests, just copy this command into the terminal `pnpm run test:unit` or `npm run test:unit`.
 If you want to see more information about the test, you can add the flag at the end `--coverage`

+## Swagger
+Through this url `http://localhost:8000/docs/#/` you are going to have access to the swagger view